 The FruitGuys Community Fund is pleased to introduce the 2017 class of farm grantees.
-This year, the project awarded 10 small American farms and agricultural nonprofits a total of $42,913 in funding for sustainability projects.
+In 2017, the project awarded ten small American farms and agricultural nonprofits a total of $42,913 in funding for sustainability projects.

 70 Letters of Intent, 20 Finalists

-This year we received more than 70 letters of intent proposing many impactful sustainable agriculture projects focused on supporting pollinators; conserving soil, water, and energy; extending the growing season; and increasing harvests.
+We received more than 70 letters of intent proposing many impactful, sustainable agriculture projects focused on supporting pollinators; conserving soil, water, and energy; extending the growing season, and increasing harvests.
 Our volunteer review committee selected 20 finalists in line with our Sustainable Farming Manifesto and specific outcomes for community impact, advocacy, and food security.
 Our passionate reviewers read each of the 20 finalist applications carefully and discussed each grant submission in detail in order to narrow the list to 10 farms.

 Meet The FruitGuys Community Fund’s Class of 2017

 Urban Tree Connection, a nonprofit organization in the Haddington neighborhood of West Philadelphia, PA, supports community-led land reclamation projects that build capacity for food sovereignty.
 Its Neighborhood Foods Farm is located on a formerly abandoned three-quarter-acre lot.
 Since 2010, Neighborhood Foods Farm has grown fruits, vegetables, and herbs without harmful chemical inputs at little to no cost for community members, producing more than 12,000 pounds of food annually.
 A $2,500 grant will allow them to build an education program for the local community and to start a seed-saving project that incorporates culturally relevant seed varieties.